Child Support Is More than Just Plugging Numbers Into a Formula

 Did You Know?
 If your former spouse or parent of your child fails to pay child support, we can help you pursue an enforcement action.
 The family court is empowered to take serious measures to collect child support, including wage garnishment.

 Who Pays for College After a Divorce?

 Under Illinois law, a family court judge can award educational expenses to the children of divorced parents to cover the costs of college or other professional training.
 Covered educational expenses may include college tuition, room and board, and books.
 The state of Illinois has not established any firm guidelines regarding the payment of these educational expenses.
 This means the amount awarded is ultimately left to the discretion of the family court judge.

 Regardless of the method used to create or modify child support orders, Illinois child support attorney Van A. Schwab is prepared to protect parents’ rights to pay or receive proper amounts of child support.
-Contact our law firm by phone at 312-702-1745.
+Contact our law firm.